daneroo/go-ted1k/README.md

 ## Docker
 We have abandoned data volumes for now.
-`docker-compose` command brings up MySQL and InfluxDB instances, and the `restore` script restores a MySQL snapshot/
+`docker-compose` command brings up MySQL, InfluxDB and Grafana instances, and the `restore-db.sh` script restores a MySQL snapshot/

 	docker-compose up -d
 	./restore-db.sh